-In addition to the donation identifier and product codes, many other pieces of important information need to be provided with a CT donation.
+In addition to the Donation Identification Number and Product Description Codes, many other pieces of important information need to be provided with a blood donation.
 Through its wide range of data structures, ISBT 128 provides significant information including, but not limited to:

-- ABO and RhD Blood Groups;
+- ABO and Rh(D) Blood Groups;

+- Type of Collection (Volunteer, Directed, Autologous, etc);

+- Expiration Date and Time;

 - Collection Date and Time;

+- Red Cell Phenotyping Information;

+- HLA Typing Information;

-- Expiration Date and Time;
+- CMV and other test results:

 - Collection Container Catalog and Lot Number;

-- Donor Identification Number;

 - Patient Date of Birth;

-- Patient Identification Number;
+- Patient Identification Number.

-- Flexible Date and Time (supporting encoding of local time, or UTC)